glorykouakou/glorykouakou.github.io/README.md

 ## About Me

-This portfolio is a testament to my dedication to continuous learning and a passion for logical rigor.
+This portfolio is a testament to my dedication to continuous learning and a passion for sience

 ---